bacula-web/bacula-web/docs/source/04_gethelp/support.rst

   * Apache (or any web server) logs
   * Screenshot(s) are useful too

-As much details you provide, as fast I will be able to help you and fix the bug (if any)
+.. note:: As much details you provide, as fast I will be able to help you and fix the bug (if any)